dtsund/crawl-light/crawl-ref/README.txt

 branches.

 * Tiles.
-Since version 0.4, tiles are integrated within Crawl.
+Since DCSS 0.4, tiles are integrated within Crawl.
 Having variants of often-used glyphs is always good.
 If you want to give this a shot, please contact us via the mailing list.
 In case you drew some tiles of your own, tell us via the list.